seek4science/seek/tech/api/descriptions/downloadPresentationContent.md

-Description of Presentation Content download
+<a name="downloadPresentationContent"></a>Description of Presentation Content download